jasonjiajs/videos-you-love-to-take/readme.md

-# Videos you love to take
+# What videos do you love to take? - Personal video classification with deep learning

 ## Download data
 Here we just work with frame-level data and not video-level data.